Lab Sheet 5

 Understanding the Concept of Friend Function/Class and Operator Overloading

 In some cases, we need to access the private data members of a class from non-member functions.
-In such situations, we must declare the function as a friend function of the class.
-This friend function seems to violate the data hiding feature of the OOP concept.
-However, the function that accesses private data must be declared as a friend function within the class.
-With friend functions, data integrity is still maintained.
+In such situations, we must declare such a function as a friend function of the class.
+This type of friend function seems to violate the data hiding feature of OOP.
+However, with the friend functions mechanism, data integrity is still maintained.
+The creator of the class declares which functions are friends of it, but the functions cannot declare themselves as friends of a class.

-Sometimes we may need to make, one or all the member functions of a class friend to another class.
+Sometimes we may need to make one or all the member functions of a class friends of another class.
 For that, we declare a class or member function as a friend to the other class so that one or all the member functions of the declared class can access the private members of the former class.

 {